Services for researchers

 - COPAC provides free access to the merged online catalogues of major UK and Irish University research libraries, including Cardiff University.

-Support Unit for Research Evidence (SURE)
+Specialist Unit for Review Evidence (SURE)

 SURE is a largely grant-funded unit that supports and conducts research to assist evidence-based practice and policy.
 Staff search for, appraise and summarise relevant and best available evidence and contribute to the teaching of these skills within Cardiff University.